kneath/kneath.github.com/talks/index.md

 Responsive web design is about a lot more than the size of your screen.
 This talk is about about how GitHub handles links, the url bar, partial page updates, and explains why I think the HTML5 history API is the most important thing to happen to front end development since Firebug.

-[Slides & notes](/talks/responsive) from this presentation given at *Twitter HQ* in San Francisco, CA.
+[Slides & notes](/talks/responsive) from this presentation given at *Twitter HQ* May 31, 2011 in San Francisco, CA.

 ## [Design hacks for the pragmatic minded](/talks/designhacks)